enricllagostera/ponte/process/analysis_workshop_01.md

 ## Preparation (2023-10-05)

-I tweaked some of these based on the questionnaire about QDAS learning strategies and usability notes from @freitas2019 and general methodological questions raised in @gilbert2014 .
+I tweaked some of these based on the questionnaire about QDAS learning strategies and usability notes from @freitas2019 and general methodological questions raised in another source [@gilbert2014].

 - Context: informal, preliminary impressions, early use of prototype.
 - Data collection: audio recording; Zoom recording;